pingcap/docs-cn/tools/data-migration-overview.md

 Currently, TiDB is not compatible with all the DDL statements that MySQL supports.
 See [the DDL statements supported by TiDB](../sql/ddl.md).

 DM reports an error when it encounters an incompatible DDL statement.
-To solve this error, you need to manually handle it using dmctl, either skipping this DDL statement or replace it with a specified DDL statement(s).
+To solve this error, you need to manually handle it using dmctl, either skipping this DDL statement or replacing it with a specified DDL statement(s).
 For details, see [Skip or replace abnormal SQL statements](../tools/data-migration-troubleshooting.md#skip-or-replace-abnormal-sql-statements).